Designing Replacement Windows: What Makes a Window Energy Efficient

 Energy efficiency is critical to us at Pella.
 That’s why we’ve associated ourselves with ENERGY STAR since 1999 and have windows that meet or exceed certification in all 50 states.
 Windows from our Architect Series®, Lifestyle Series, 350 Series and 250 Series are listed on the ENERGY STAR Most Efficient 2020 list.
 This means they’re among the most efficient that you can buy.

 Adding special coatings and gas between window panes can keep your house cozier while blocking more ultraviolet rays.
-Wherever you reside, Pella has an InsulShield® glass type that will work with your specific climate.
+Wherever you reside, Pella has an InsulShield® glass option that will fit your specific climate.

-When designing your new windows, you’ll have a few materials to pick from.
-Here’s how they rate for energy efficiency:
+When designing your new windows, you’ll have a couple of materials to select from.
+Here’s how they rank for energy efficiency:

-- Top insulation: Wood windows are rated high for insulation, since wood intrinsically transfers less heat and cold.
+- Top insulation: Wood windows stack up high for insulation, since wood intrinsically transfers less heat and cold.

-- High durability: Our exclusive fiberglass windows insulate almost identically to wood, besides they won’t melt or break down when experiencing temperature changes.
+- High durability: Our exclusive fiberglass windows insulate much like wood, along with the fact they won’t melt or break down when faced with temperature changes.
 Made for lasting durability, Pella’s proprietary fiberglass is the strongest material available for windows.**

 - Budget-friendly: Our vinyl windows are designed to fit your budget while keeping your home energy-efficient.
-Including multiple chambers, these frames help limit heat loss and boost efficiency.
+With multiple chambers, these frames help limit heat loss and boost efficiency.

-Excellent installation is just as critical as the glass and window frame material you pick for your new windows.
+Good installation is just as essential as the glass and window frame material you select for your new windows.

 You can also count on our team to respect your home during your no-mess, no-guess installation day.
 They’ll clean up after they’re finished and will even take away your old windows.

-Want to select energy-efficient windows for your home?
-Your local Pella of Cheyenne experts are here to assist you.
+Prepared to select energy-efficient windows for your home?
+Your local Pella of Cheyenne experts are here to support you.
 Contact us at 307-632-6373 today to start the process!

 *Ranges are based on the average savings among homes in modeled cities.
 Actual savings will vary based on local climate conditions, utility rates and individual home characteristics.